Basic Marriage and Divorce Law: Ending Marriages

 Division of Property

-Another important issue is the division of the couple's property.
-In December 1980, the Georgia Supreme Court decided the case of Stokes v.
-Stokes, 246 Ga.
-765 (1980), one of the most important cases in Georgia family law.
-It concerned the property rights of the parties in a divorce action.
-The court held that the judge or jury should divide the couple's marital property (that is, any property acquired during the marriage) equitably between the husband and wife, but each could retain any property that he or she owned prior to the marriage.
+Another important issue is the division of the couple's property. in a divorce, a judge or jury should divide the couple's marital property (that is, any property acquired during the marriage) equitably between the husband and wife, but each could retain any property that he or she owned prior to the marriage.
 It didn't matter in whose name or names the marital property was listed.

 Certain types of property have been designated by the courts as nonmarital.
 Examples are any property that a person owned before a marriage or received by gift or inheritance during the marriage.

-Some important guidelines have come from this case.
-They are generally followed by Georgia courts in dividing property in divorce or legal separation cases.
+Some important guidelines are generally followed by Georgia courts in dividing property in divorce or legal separation cases.